-The goal of HEM is to engage as many PEBB members as possible in improving their health.
-Better health can help to contain health care costs over time for you, your family, and all PEBB members.
+The goal of the HEM program is to engage as many people as possible in improving their health.
+Becoming healthier together can help contain health care costs for all of us over time.

 Participating takes just two steps